figure-io/polymer-timeseries/README.md

 });
 ```

 Note: one use case for this event is linking the chart with an external element whose responsibility is displaying and filtering annotations.
-While an annotation could be displayed over top the graph, this will invariably be suboptimal within the context of an SVG.
-A more flexible solution would be to display the annotation in a separate UI element which is activated when a corresponding annotation SVG element is activated.
+While annotation text could be displayed over top the graph, this will invariably be suboptimal within the context of an SVG.
+A more flexible solution would be to display the annotation text in a separate UI element which is activated when a corresponding SVG element is activated.

 #### 'dragStart'